kodecocodes/i9t/testing/testing.markdown

 > **Note**: `@testable` has no effect on the _private_ access control.
 As they say in Vegas, what you declare `private` stays `private` :]

 Once the tests have finished, head back to the code coverage report in the **report navigator**, select the most recent **test** run, and then click **Coverage** in the main panel.
-Check out the coverage percentage for **DataModel.swift** - it's now 100 percent!
+Check out the coverage percentage for **DataModel.swift** — it's now 100 percent!
 Nice work.

 ## UI testing

 So far, you've explored code coverage reports and `@testable` imports.
-These are great new features – they give you more information and definitely make it easier to test your apps.
+These are great new features — they give you more information and definitely make it easier to test your apps.

-The third and last addition to Xcode’s testing capabilities lets you test your app in ways you didn't think possible: through _UI testing_.
+The third and final addition to Xcode’s testing capabilities lets you test your app in ways you didn't think possible: through _UI testing_.

 Before you can write your first UI test, you have to make sure your project has a UI testing target.
 The sample project doesn't, so you'll add one right now.